allure-framework/allure-csharp/Allure.Net.Commons/README.md

 ---

-The library can be used by any project targeting a netstandard2.0 compatible framework including .NET Framework 4.6.1+, .NET Core 2.0+, .NET 5.0+ and more.
+The library can be used by any project that targets a framework compatible with .NET Standard 2.0 (.NET Framework 4.6.1+, .NET Core 2.0+, .NET 5.0+, and more).
-See the full list [here](https://learn.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0#select-net-standard-version).
+See the complete list [here](https://learn.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0#select-net-standard-version).

 ## Note for users of Mac with Apple silicon